b0e/fog-one/README.md

 For working with this provider the following pre-requisites are needed:

-* Ruby version 1.8.x or 1.9.x
+* Ruby version 2.0.x and higher
 * `fog-core` gem
 * Working OpenNebula instance with XML-RPC and credentials
-* This version is tested with OpenNebula 4.4 and the opennebula gem dependency is hardcoded to this version. it should work with version 4.6, but is not tested.
+* This version is tested with OpenNebula (4.12.x) and the opennebula gem dependency is hardcoded to this version. it should work with version (> 4.12.x) too, but this is not very well tested yet.

 ## Examples

 General proceeding:

-* Connect to one-rpc
+* Connect to one xml-rpc
 * create new vm object
 * fetch a template/flavor from one (this template should be predefined)
 * assigne the flavor/template to the vm